-When talking about shapes, using the correct mathematical language is very important, e.g. curved, flat, straight.
+When talking about shapes, using the correct mathematical language is very important.
 The words in italics are ideas for questions to ask your child.
+We have also put a dictionary of key terms on the website, look for the Reception section on pages 3 to 5.